hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 ## Bittorrent thin clients
 The web interface for the [transmission bittorrent client](https://transmissionbt.com/) is a bit basic.
 You can enhance it with a better web interface, or use a client from another machine to connect to it.
 Details are available in the [web site of transmission itself](https://transmissionbt.com/resources/).

-Alternatively, you can try deluge, a more sophisticated bittorrent client with a more detailed web interface.
+Alternatively, you can try more sophisticated bittorrent clients with more detailed web interfaces.
+Examples are [deluge](https://deluge-torrent.org/) and [qbittorrent](https://www.qbittorrent.org/).
 However, transmission, coded mainly in C/C++, [has the lowest resource usage of all bittorrent clients](https://transmissionbt.com/about/).
 Deluge, coded in python, consumes much more memory.
+Qbittorrent is written in C++, and is, by accounts, pretty lean, although I have not tried it.
+[See this link](https://www.linuxbabe.com/ubuntu/install-qbittorrent-ubuntu-18-04-desktop-server) for headless config for qbittorrent.

 ### Additional peer-to-peer apps
 In addition to bittorrent, I'm experimenting with other [p2p](https://techterms.com/definition/p2p) networks.
 The Radarr and Sonarr PVR applications only support bittorrent and usenet, as far as I know.
 In addition, I have tried the following independently